& Principal Investigator

-In 2008 she founded Urban Occupations Urbaines (UOU), a research and curatorial platform for engaging artists and researchers, communities and the public, in creative and critical responses with the contested and unresolved architectural and spatial conditions of cities.
-She has been commissioned to create artistic and curatorial public art projects for the Centre d’Histoire de Montreal, La Fonderie Darling, and has collaborated on community events and cultural exchanges with cultural institutions such as Mutek (2019) Heritage Montréal, Montréal Arts Interculturel, Le Sud-Ouest de Montréal, and Parks Canada.
+In Montreal, she has been commissioned to create artistic and curatorial public art projects for the Centre d’Histoire de Montreal, La Fonderie Darling, and has collaborated on community events and cultural exchanges with cultural institutions such as Mutek (2019) Heritage Montréal, Montréal Arts Interculturel, Le Sud-Ouest de Montréal, and Parks Canada.
 Her contributions to research and the advancement of knowledge in critical urban spatial practices beyond academic audiences include a number of university-community collaborations, and invitations to give public lectures at cultural institutions in Montreal such as the Canadian Centre for Architecture (Ephemeral City, 2010), the artist-run centre Articule (“Would you be my curator?”
 2012), and the McCord Museum (City Talks, 2013).

 Internationally, she has given presentations about her research and urban curatorial work, as well as participated in various interdisciplinary and research-creation activities, events, and artist residencies hosted by institutions such as the Centre for Art and Urbanism, Berlin; the School of Art, Design and Architecture Creative Exchange Institute, University of Tasmania, Australia; the Department of Spatial Design at Massey University, New Zealand; the XX Architecture and Urbanism Biennial, Chile (2017);

 Performance Design at Roskilde University, Denmark (2018); and Prague Quadrennial (Czech Republic, 2019); the University of Leeds, School of Performance Design and Cultural Industries (2021);

 Her research is funded by the Social Sciences & Humanities Research Council (SSHRC Insight Development and Partnership Engage Grants), the Fonds de recherché Québec - Société et Culture (FRQ-SC), and the Office of the Vice President Research and Graduate Studies, Concordia University.

 Allison has developed an artistic practice committed to expanding the possibilities of dance and choreography, experimenting with forms of presentation, representation, potentiality, and imagination.
 She holds a BA from the University of Toronto in Political Science and Visual Studies, is a graduate of the School of Toronto Dance Theatre’s Professional Dance Training Program, and completed her MA in Solo/Dance/Authorship at the UdK/HZT Berlin.